Ocotillo, Devil's Walking Stick, Candlewood

 Foliage: The leaves are small, fleshy, bright green, and rounded, growing along the stems.
 They appear shortly after rainfall and can drop during drought conditions, with the plant capable of leafing out several times a year if moisture is available.
 With rainfall, the plant quickly becomes lush with leaves, which may remain for weeks or even months.
 The stems are grayish-brown, with older stems becoming more woody and rugged in appearance.

-Uses: It’s popular in xeriscaping and desert landscaping due to its unique appearance and low water needs.
+Uses: This desert plant is popular in xeriscaping and desert landscaping due to its unique appearance and low water needs.
 It’s also used as a natural fence or barrier because of its spiky stems.

 Hardiness: Ocotillo is extremely hardy in desert conditions, suited for USDA zones 8 to 11.